Wageningen Bioveterinary Research collaborates with public and private partners to safeguard animal and public health.

 Wageningen Bioveterinary Research has laboratories and animal facilities, where research can be done with infectious pathogens in a safe way for humans and animals.

 The High Containment Unit is a highly secured, fully contained laboratory building (human biosafety level 3; veterinary biosafety level 4) connected to animal facilities, also suitable for large livestock.
 This unit is unique in the Netherlands.

 - isolation units (for SPF and pathogen-free animals)

 - high-containment facilities (including BSL 3 recognition) for research into extremely infectious animal diseases.

 - livestock houses for metabolic and climate research

-Wageningen Bioveterinary Research has excellent possibilities for clinical, pre-clinical and pre-competitive (laboratory) studies.
+As a Contract Research Organization (CRO), Wageningen Bioveterinary Research has excellent possibilities for clinical, pre-clinical and pre-competitive (laboratory) studies.
 We can investigate animal diseases, treatments and animal drugs, such as vaccines, in the actual animal.
-Wageningen Bioveterinary Research has specially bio-secure facilities for research with (highly) contagious pathogens in animal.
+WBVR has specially bio-secure facilities for research with (highly) contagious pathogens in animal.